Muslim Woman Who Voted For Trump Wants Georgetown University To Intervene Over A Professor’s Anti-Trump Messages

-A Muslim woman who voted for Donald Trump has asked Georgetown University to intervene after one of it’s professors got involved in an exchange of messages with her on Twitter regarding Trump.
+A Muslim woman who voted for Donald Trump has asked Georgetown University to intervene after one of its professors got involved in an exchange of messages with her on Twitter regarding Trump.
 Asra Q. Nomani, a Wall Street Journal reporter and a former professor at Georgetown University herself, got involved in an exchange of messages on Twitter with a current professor at Georgetown, Christine Fair.

 Nomani had written an article for the Washington Post in November, after Trump’s win, titled “I’m a Muslim, a woman and an immigrant.
 I voted for Trump.”
 Nomani, who taught journalism at Georgetown from 2008 to 2012 had written the following in her article.